oscarwong67/shobot/README.md

 A Discord Bot

 Installation: Download, make sure you have node.js installed (with the discord.js package, installation here: http://hydrabolt.github.io/discord.js/#!/docs/tag/master/file/general/Welcome), and head to the commmand line.
-Then, navigate to the folder (danica-bot-master) using the cd command, and type "node danica.js" (no quotes, obviously).
+Then, navigate to the folder (danica-bot-master) using the cd command, and type "node danica.js".

 Danica-Bot is a bot for Discord, which allows the use of various functions.
 The commands are: